tarantool/doc/doc/book/box/data_model.rst

 There are two types of constraints in Tarantool:

-* *field constraints* check that the value being assigned to a particular field satisfies a given condition.
+* *field constraints* check that the value being assigned to a field satisfies a given condition.
 For example, ``age`` must be non-negative.

 * *tuple constraints* check complex conditions that can involve all fields of